-Michael Hurdzan and Dana Fry set out the course at Glenmaura National Golf Club in the early 1990s and its most celebrated hole is the 18th, where a split fairway plays to pair of stone-fronted greens.
+Michael Hurdzan and Dana Fry set out the course at Glenmaura National Golf Club in the early 1990s and its most celebrated hole is the 18th, where a split fairway plays to a pair of stone-fronted greens.
+Fairways occupy rocky, wetland-laden terrain close to the Wilkes-Barre Scranton airport and collectively they comprise a surprising tough test of golf.

 Glenmaura National is a very good Hurdzdan-Fry mountain design located in Moosic, PA.
 I am a fan of walking golf courses, but the front nine requires you to be a mountain climber.
 As far as the holes go, there are a lot of good ones, elevation changes and forced carries make this a fun, but difficult round of golf.
 Many dramatic holes and always in good condition.
 Worth a play in the Northeast PA area.